shree-vidya/E-commerce-REST-API/README.md

 * User should Signup using his email and password.

-* User with an account can Login and he gets a authorization token which is active for 2 hour.
+* User with an account can Login and he gets an authorization token which is active for 2 hour.
 He should login again after this expires.

 * User can view, add, edit or delete products.

-* One can order any of the exciting product with required quantity.
+* One can order any of the exsisting product with required quantity.

 * User can view or delete his orders.

 ### Features